Anonymizing Machine Learning Models: Model-guided anonymization

 Once each of the original records is mapped to its new, representative value, based on the leaf to which it belongs, the dataset is k-anonymized.
-Finally, we retrain the model on the anonymized data, resulting in an anonymized model that can be shared, sold and stored freely.
+Finally, we retrain the model on the anonymized data, resulting in an anonymized model that is no loger considered personal information (e.g., under Recital 26 of GDPR) and can be stored and shared freely.

-The described anonymization process is typically performed after applying ``regular'' feature selection that chooses the most influential features for the desired model.
-The motivation for this is that if there are features that can already be determined not to be needed at all, there is no reason to include them in the anonymization process, rather they should just be removed from consideration.

-However, there are also advantages to applying our method without any prior feature selection.
-For one, there are models in which feature selection is not typically applied (such as neural networks).
-In addition, when performing feature selection ``blindly'', without any additional information about which features are considered quasi-identifiers, the feature selection process may inadvertently select the quasi-identiers as important features, even if other, non-identifying features could have been used instead.
-This may be the case in datasets where some redundancy between features exists.
-In these cases, it may be better to first apply anonymization to the quasi-identifiers and then perform feature selection, allowing features that have not been anonymized to be selected.

-In Section \ref{sec:res} we show some results both with and without applying feature selection prior to the anonymization.
+The described anonymization process is typically performed after applying feature selection.
+The motivation for this is that if there are features that are not needed at all, they should simply be removed from consideration rather than undergo anonymization.
+However, there are also advantages to applying our method before feature selection.
+When performing feature selection ``blindly'', without knowing which features are considered quasi-identifiers, the process may inadvertently select quasi-identiers as important features, even if other, non-identifying features could have been used instead.
+In these cases, it may be better to perform feature selection after anonymization, allowing features that have not been anonymized to be prioritized.
+In Section \ref{sec:res} we show results both with and without applying feature selection prior to the anonymization.

+The code for our accuracy-guided anonymization method can be found on github: https://github.com/IBM/ai-privacy-toolkit.